AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/basic-handling.md

   ![Views button](/help/sites-cloud/authoring/assets/views-button.png)

-  You can switch between column view, card view, and list view; in the list view it also shows the view settings.
+  You can switch between column view, card view, and list view.
+In the list view it also shows the view settings.

   ![Views](/help/sites-cloud/authoring/assets/view.png)